Golden Glades station

-Golden Glades is a Tri-Rail commuter rail station in Miami-Dade County, Florida, just west of the Golden Glades Interchange.
-This station is located at the confluence of US 441 and State Road 9.
+Golden Glades is a Tri-Rail commuter rail station in Miami-Dade County, Florida, just west of the namesake Golden Glades Interchange.
+This station is located at the confluence of U.S. Route 441 and State Road 9.
 It opened to service January 9, 1989, and is the northernmost Tri-Rail station in Miami-Dade County.
 Golden Glades provides intercity bus service via Greyhound Lines at the station.

 Layout

 The station has an island platform and side platform, both of which are only accessible via an elevated walkway over State Route 9 to reach parking and buses.